-Immediately following the June 2013 floods, the Alberta government created the Provincial Flood Recovery Framework (1.3 MB) to build a vision for supporting the recovery efforts of local communities.
+Immediately following the June 2013 floods, the Alberta government created the Provincial Flood Recovery Framework (PDF, 1.3 MB) to build a vision for supporting the recovery efforts of local communities.
 Part of this vision included building a detailed, tactical plan to direct recovery.

-The Government of Alberta Flood Recovery Plan (0.3 MB) provides details for government ministries, municipalities and other organizations to deliver the outcomes outlined in the Framework.
+The Government of Alberta Flood Recovery Plan (PDF, 0.3 MB) provides details for government ministries, municipalities and other organizations to deliver the outcomes outlined in the Framework.

 The Provincial Flood Recovery Framework: